endurtech/css-ready-classes-gravity-forms/README.md

 ## Changelog

+*.2.7.0 (coming soon)
+  * Added new Confirmation Classes.
+Add a class to the 'CSS Class Name' input under 'Form Layout' within the 'Form Settings' page.
+Turns confirmation message into colored banner.
+Works with 'text' type confirmation messages, NOT page or redirect confirmations.
+* 2.6.0
+  * Added new HTML field CSS Ready Classes.
+This turns an HTML field and its contents into a colored banner message.
 * 2.5.0
   * All backend tooltips within Gravity Forms are now hidden by default.
   * Added new Read-only CSS class.
 NOTE: Requires an embedded JavaScript snippet within a hidden HTML form field.
 [Get the needed JavaScript snippet](https://endurtech.com/how-to-disable-or-hide-gravity-forms-tooltips-in-backend/).